Kaptanganj Junction railway station

-Kaptanganj Junction railway station is a small railway station in Kushinagar district, Uttar Pradesh.
-Its code is CPJ.
-It serves Kaptanganj town.
-The station consists of three platforms.
-The platforms are not well sheltered.
-It lacks many facilities including water and sanitation.
+Kaptanganj Junction railway station is a railway junction located in the Kushinagar district of Uttar Pradesh, India.
+Its station code is CPJ.
+The station serves the town of Kaptanganj and nearby rural areas and is the most important railway station in Kushinagar district, acting as a major rail junction for passenger movement and regional connectivity.

+The station consists of three operational platforms, with two additional platforms under construction.
+The platforms are not well sheltered, and the station lacks several passenger amenities, including adequate drinking water and sanitation facilities.

 The Siwan–Kaptanganj line was opened between 1907 and 1913.
 The doubling work survey for Muzaffarpur–Gorakhpur main line was sanctioned in the Railway Budget of 2012–13.

 The East Central Railway zone also applied for the electrification of the following sections to the Ministry of Railways (India) for the Rail Budget 2015–16.
 The doubling work survey for "Muzaffarpur–Gorakhpur main line" was sanctioned in the Railway Budget of 2012–13.

 The East Central Railway zone also applied for the electrification of the following sections to the Ministry of Railways (India) for the Rail Budget 2015–16.

+Kaptanganj Junction railway station (station code: CPJ) is a railway station serving the town of Kaptanganj in the Kushinagar district of the Indian state of Uttar Pradesh.
+The station is operated by Indian Railways under the North Eastern Railway zone.
+It serves as an important railhead for Kaptanganj and surrounding rural areas.

+Location

+Kaptanganj Junction is located in Kaptanganj town along State Highway 64.
+The station provides rail connectivity to various parts of eastern Uttar Pradesh and neighbouring regions of Bihar.

+History

+The railway line between Siwan and Kaptanganj was opened between 1907 and 1913 during the early expansion of railways in the region.
+Over time, the station developed into a junction due to its strategic location connecting Uttar Pradesh and Bihar.

+A survey for doubling of the Muzaffarpur–Gorakhpur main line was sanctioned in the Railway Budget of 2012–13.

+Infrastructure

+Kaptanganj Junction is a standard on-ground railway station.
+The station has three operational platforms, with two additional platforms under construction.
+It has four railway tracks.
+Parking facilities are available at the station.

+Lines and connectivity

+The station lies on the following railway lines: